ipspace/netlab/docs/labs/clab.md

 *containerlab* creates a dedicated Docker network to connect the container management interfaces to the host TCP/IP stack.
 You can change the parameters of the management network in the **addressing.mgmt** pool:

 * **ipv4**: The IPv4 prefix used for the management network (default: `192.168.121.0/24`)
 * **ipv6**: Optional IPv6 management network prefix.
-Not set by default.
+It's not set by default.
 * **start**: The offset of the first management IP address in the management network (default: `100`).
 For example, with **start** set to 50, the device with **node.id** set to 1 will get 51st IP address in the management IP prefix.
 * **\_network**: The Docker network name (default: `netlab_mgmt`)
 * **\_bridge**: The name of the underlying Linux bridge (default: unspecified, created by Docker)

 ### Container Management IP Addresses

-*netlab* assigns an IPv4 (and optionally IPv6) address to the management interface of each container regardless of whether the container supports SSH access or not.
+*netlab* assigns an IPv4 (and optionally IPv6) address to the management interface of each container regardless of whether the container supports SSH access.
 That IPv4/IPv6 address is used by *containerlab* to configure the first container interface.

 You can change the IPv4/IPv6 address of a device management interface with the **mgmt.ipv4**/**mgmt.ipv6** node parameter, but be aware that nobody checks whether your change will result in overlapping IP addresses.